New York Marriott Marquis: 1990s and 2000s

+After the hotel's completion, the proportion of tourists staying there gradually increased.
 By the early 1990s, Portman was having trouble paying off his $375 million loan.
 As a result, at the end of 1993, the newly spun-off Host Marriott obtained a 28.6 percent ownership stake in the Marriott Marquis from Portman after he defaulted on his loan.
 The following year, coffee brand Maxwell House installed a sign on the hotel's facade.
 By the mid-1990s, the New York Marriott Marquis was highly profitable, especially with the ongoing revitalization of Times Square.
 A 1997 New York Times report stated that the hotel's rooms had an occupancy rate of 90 percent year-round, while Crain's New York stated that the New York Marquis was the "most successful hotel worldwide" in the Marriott brand when considering its size, revenue, or occupancy rate.
 At the time, the hotel had 1,700 employees who spoke 47 languages.

 In advance of the 1998 Goodwill Games, Marriott affixed a three-story sign made of vinyl panels onto the facade.
 In 1998, the administration of mayor Rudy Giuliani shortened the site's lease from 75 to 35 years.
 Marriott would pay $19.9 million when the lease expired in 2017, and Marriott would make a fixed payment on the lease instead of paying a percentage of the taxes.
 The Giuliani administration said the move would allow the city to receive the $19.9 million forty years early and would increase tax revenue by $16 million per year for forty years.
 The Kodak sign on the facade was renovated and enlarged in 1999.

 From the hotel's opening, congestion in the elevators had been a major issue, with waits stretching up to half an hour.
 The elevators accounted for three of four complaints about the hotel, which itself had one of the most complaints of any Marriott hotel.
 As a result, the six service elevators were renovated between 2002 and 2004 with the installation of a destination dispatch system.
 The 16 guest elevators were renovated with a destination dispatch system starting in 2004 and were completed in 2006.
 The destination dispatch system was installed because the design of the elevator core prevented the installation of additional elevators.
 The minibars in the guest rooms were removed by the mid-2000s due to low use.
 Through the late 2000s, the hotel had a 90 percent occupancy rate throughout the year.
 A 2008 appraisal found the hotel to be worth $579.7 million, making it the most valuable hotel in the city.